- Apr 04, 2018

 - Vegetable Oil

-Now it’s time for propane flames to meet with forged cold steel.
-Turn up the heat and sit back while you watch the griddle plate blacken.
+Now, turn the heat back up and sit back while you watch the griddle plate blacken.

 The griddle will billow with smoke.
 That’s called “smoke point” and it takes about 30 minutes for your Blackstone to get there.
 So relax, grab a seat, and watch the smoke fly by.
-When all the smoke’s gone, you can turn off the griddle.
+When all the smoke is gone, you can turn off the griddle.

 Do you have any seasoning secrets?
 Tell us your tips in a comment below.